Bidar Air Force Station: Surya Kiran Aerobatic Team

 The Indian air force's Surya Kiran Aerobatic Team (SKAT) flew its first six aircraft formation sortie on May 27, 1996 from the Bidar Air Force Station.
-Unlike other aerobatic teams, which fly either frontline fighter aircraft or advanced jet trainers, SKAT flies the Kiran MK II indigenous basic jet trainer.
+Unlike other aerobatic teams, which fly either frontline fighter aircraft or advanced jet trainers, SKAT previously flew the Kiran MK II indigenous basic jet trainer.
 The team was suspended in February 2011 and was re-established with Hawk Mk-132 aircraft in 2017.

 History

 The Formation Aerobatic Team has been associated with Bidar AFS since 1990 with the arrival of a four-aircraft team called the Formation Aerobatic Team from Thunderbolts, which used Hawker Hunter fighters.
 The SKAT was born in 1996 and developed over time.
 It was conferred with Squadron status in 2006.

 Training

 Pilots serving as Qualified Flying Instructors (QFIs) with approximately 1,000 hours of experience on fighter aircraft can volunteer to be a part of the SKAT.
 Volunteers are invited to fly with the team, where their performance and personality traits are evaluated.
 Over a period of approximately 6 months, selected pilots then fly 70–75 sorties practising various manoeuvres before they are admitted to the formation flying team.

 The average tenure of a SKAT pilot is about three years.
 Two new pilots join the team every six months.
 Starting at high altitude with a single aircraft sortie, with the team leader or the deputy team leader in the Kiran's left-hand seat, the trainee moves on to two-aircraft and then three-aircraft formation flying.
 After mastering the skill of flying with two aircraft on either side, the trainee then goes in for four-aircraft and six-aircraft sorties before finally graduating to nine-aircraft sorties.
 All types of rolls, loops, dives, and formations are flown at various training stages.